emmajanedrews/base-template/_posts/2018-02-14-should-you-be-advertising-on-realtor-com.md

 Let’s start with Advantage Pro.
 In my opinion, Advantage Pro is something every Realtor should be paying for.
 It’s pretty simple.
 You’re paying to get the leads from your listings.
 {: .present-before-paste}

-**The way Realtor.com charges depends on how many listings you carry, the average price point of those listings, and how many of listings you sell.**These and other factors are put into an algorithm to give you the price you’ll end up paying for this service.
+**The way Realtor.com charges depends on how many listings you carry, the average price point of those listings, and how many of listings you sell.&nbsp;**These and other factors are put into an algorithm to give you the price you’ll end up paying for this service.
 {: .present-before-paste}

-Think of it this way, an agent in California who is selling $2 million properties should probably be paying more for their leads than an agent in our local area selling properties at an average list price of $100,000.
+Think of it this way: An agent in California who is selling $2 million properties should probably be paying more for their leads than an agent in our local area selling properties at an average list price of $100,000.
 {: .present-before-paste}

 For me and my market, I have an average price point of $285,000.
 So, I’m paying about $40 to $43 per lead through Advantage Pro.
 At the end of the day, I’m getting a 4.5x return on my investment. **When you buy an Advantage Pro lead, you are the only agent who has access to that lead.**